Life for Tiger trio

-Richmond president Gary March, long-serving trainer John Kelly and prolific ball-winner Shane Tuck received life membership of the Club at the 2012 Annual General Meeting held last night (December 12).
+President Gary March, long-serving trainer John Kelly and prolific ball-winner Shane Tuck have received life membership.

 March’s initial involvement with the Tigers, who he has supported all his life, was as a member of coterie group ‘Jack’s Club’.